amchelle/amchelle.github.io/_posts/2023-01-10-sourdough-starter.md

 _I stirred my starter with a metal spoon, will it die?_

 This will not kill your starter.
-You can use stainless steel, wood, or plastic.
+You can use stainless steel, wood, plastic, or silicone.
 Stay away from reactive metals like copper.

 ![Whisk](/images/whisk.jpg)